 Island music, fresh papaya, soul-warming sunshine, breathtaking waterfalls and seascapes, and the scent of lush, tropical greenery, salty ocean, and coconut oil…we celebrated all five of our senses on our trip to Hawaii!
 God is so gracious to have given man the ability to experience life in ways that stir our emotions to such depths.
 It’s one of the reasons I love essential oils so much!

 But, I have to confess: before winning the trip to Hawaii, I wasn’t in favor of even going.
-While my husband kept an eager eye, multiple times a day, on our place in Young Living’s Drive to Win contest, I kept reminding him that we weren’t going, even if we won the trip.
+While my husband kept an eager eye, multiple times a day, on my place in Young Living’s Drive to Win contest, I kept reminding him that we weren’t going, even if I won the trip.

 I pictured a painfully long plane ride (this part turned out to be true!), obnoxious commercialism, too much time away from the children, and the temptation to spend more money than we should.
 I also wasn’t in favor of sitting on a crowded beach with a bunch of loud, drunk, half-naked, tourists.
 Not sure why, but this was pretty much the extent of how I pictured a Hawaiian vacation: Spring Break with drunk guys in Hawaiian shirts.

 It was late evening in Kona when we arrived at the Hilton Waikoloa Village resort, so we decided to have a light dinner.
 We found a seaside restaurant at the resort and planned to share a salad and appetizer before heading to bed.
 We were surprised to be seated at a quiet outdoor table over looking the ocean.